SFC Winners

 Records prior to 2014 stated that Clonguish won the 1919 Championship beating Mullinalaghta in the final.
 This is inaccurate.

 The 1919 Senior Championship draw was made immediately following the playing of the delayed 1917 League-Championship final in March 1919.
 The 1919 county final was held on 3rd August 1919 with Clonbroney beating Killoe Young Emmets by 1-3 to 0-3 in a replay at Longford Park (now the greyhound stadium).
 The Clonbroney club was later renamed Seán Connollys.
 It is worth noting that published records of the time all cite ‘Clonbroney’ in competition and as winners in 1919 whereas the ‘Clonbroney Camlin Rovers’ name is cited years later in a Roll of Honour published in Longford Leader in 1933.
-That roll had a range of fundamental errors, including naming errors and so is not an entirely reliable source.
-We are unable to assert with confidence, based upon all published sources analysed, that the name used in 1919 was Clonbroney Camlin Rovers rather than Clonbroney.
+That roll had a range of fundamental errors, including title and naming errors and so is not an entirely reliable source.
+We are unable to assert with confidence whether the name used in 1919 was Clonbroney Camlin Rovers or just Clonbroney.
+All contemporaneous records analysed for the immediate years prior to and following the 1919 title win suggest the club was called Clonbroney at the time and the Camlin Rovers name had not been used for some years prior to the title win.

 (Medal image supplied by a relative of a player from the 1919 Clonbroney team)

-The 1919 League-Championship draw was made on 23rd July 1919 and competition started on August 10th 1919, but continued into 1920 with Clonguish (winners of the Southern Division) beating Mullinalaghta (winners of the Northern Division) in the 1919 League-Championship final, played on 11th April 1920.
+The 1919 League-Championship draw was made on 23rd July 1919 and competition started on August 10th 1919, but continued into 1920 with Clonguish (winners of the Southern Division) beating Mullinalaghta (winners of the Northern Division) by 1-1 to 0-2 in the 1919 League-Championship final, played on 11th April 1920 in Longford Park (referee: Tommie Shevlin from Strokestown).
 The delay was caused by objections and lack of light at afternoon matches which ran into evenings.
 This 1919 League-Championship title was previously incorrectly conflated with the 1919 Senior Championship title in rolls of honour prior to 2014.
 Clonguish did not win a first Senior Football Championship title until 1962.

 📷 1919 League-Championship Final